 Logistics, Trade and Transportation Education at the College of Business and School of Science & Technology, Hattiesburg, MS and Online

-Founded in 1910, The University of Southern Mississippi is a comprehensive doctoral and research-driven university with a proud history and an eye on the future.
+Founded in 1910, The University of Southern Mississippi (USM or Southern Miss) is a comprehensive doctoral and research-driven university with a proud history and an eye on the future.
 In just 100 years, Southern Miss has grown from a small teachers' college into a premier research university with a national reputation for excellence in both academics and athletics.
 A dual campus university, Southern Miss serves students on campuses in Hattiesburg and Long Beach, in addition to six teaching and research sites in Mississippi.

 Southern Miss offers undergraduate and graduate degree programs in five degree-granting colleges – Arts & Letters, Business, Education & Psychology, Health and Science & Technology.
 In all, Southern Miss offers more than 180 degree programs for both undergraduates and graduates.